-The Group acquired the interests in the Laurel House and Baohuaxuan Projects in July 2018.
-As the consideration paid for the acquisition of these projects was determined with reference to the then market value of these projects (but acquired at a discount), the carrying values (and future costs of sales) of properties of the Laurel House Project and the Baohuaxuan Project included their development costs and fair value appreciation as of the completion date of the acquisition.
+The Group acquired the interests in the Laurel House Project, the Baohuaxuan Project and the Ruyingju Project respectively in previous years.
+As the considerations paid for the acquisitions of these projects were determined with reference to the then market values of these projects (but acquired at a discount), the carrying values (and future costs of sale) of the properties of such projects included their development costs and fair value appreciation as at the dates of completion of the acquisitions.